MEL, MEL & JULIAN ~ South Africa's Top 60s Folk/Comedy Band

 There have been thwarted attempts at a reunion over the last decade, and unfortunately prospects for a get-together were unfortunately derailed.

-Mel Miller still continues his Stand Up Comedy appearances in South Africa, In 2011 he was honoured as the very first recipient of the Comics Choice Lifetime Achievement Award.
+Mel Miller continues his Stand Up Comedy appearances in South Africa.
+In 2011 he was honoured as the very first recipient of the Comics Choice Lifetime Achievement Award.

-Julian continues to play his wonderful guitar music in and around Johannesburg to this day.
+Julian Laxton continued to play his wonderful guitar music in and around Johannesburg from time to time.
+Sadly, after a period of some decline, Julian passed away in September, 2023.